Harry Grey, 8th Earl of Stamford: Biography

 Harry Grey was born in England, the son of Revd.
 Harry Grey (1783–1860) and Frances Elizabeth Ellis.
+His grandfather was the Hon.
+John Grey, son of Harry Grey, 4th Earl of Stamford.

 He was educated at Sherborne and at Oxford, well-schooled in the classics, including Latin, Greek, Theology and Philosophy.
 In 1836, he took Holy Orders in the Church of England.
 He married in Devon in 1844 to the "lower class" Susan Gaydon, but later developed a serious drink and gambling problem.
 He was sent to the Cape Colony as a remittance man, leaving his wife behind receiving a monthly stipend.
 It seems that there was an arrangement between them, and that she was not displeased with this development, having formed an attachment with a more suitable partner.

 Once in the Cape Colony, he stayed in the historic Cape Town suburb of Wynberg, and then worked as a miner in Namaqualand.
 Later he was, by all accounts, a farm labourer just outside the hamlet of Wellington.
 His first wife died in Devon in 1869.
 After siring a child, Emma, with Caroline Collins, he remarried in 1872 in the Cape Colony.
 Ann McNamara, his second wife, was suffering from tuberculosis and he engaged his future third wife, Martha Solomons, as a nursemaid.
 Martha was the daughter of a Cape freed slave whom he had met a decade before in Wellington.
 When his second wife died in 1874, Harry Grey entered into a relationship with Martha which led to the birth of a son, John, in 1879, and a daughter, Frances.
 He married Martha in 1880 to legitimise the two children.
 In 1882, the couple had a further daughter, who would become Lady Mary Grey.
 The middle daughter of Harry Grey and Martha Solomons died of smallpox at an early age, which coincided with Harry Grey becoming Earl.